kiat/tx-soil-moisture/data-cleanup/README.md

 ## convert_missing_data_to_NaN.py

 The script ```convert_missing_data_to_NaN.py``` inputs the original data folder files, so one SWC file and one MET file for each station.
 The script identifies missing and invalid values in the dataset, and marks those values as NaN values.
 The ```missing_cleaned_data``` directory is created automatically to hold the output file for each station.
 You can run a single station at a time, or run the flag ```--all``` to run all stations at once.
-Examples of terminal commands and working outputs are provided below.
+Examples of terminal commands and working outputs are provided.
+Here is the output of the script:

 - ```cleaned_data_station_1.csv```
-  - A cleaned dataset that combines both  MET and SWC datasets, with invalid values removed.
-The missing data and individual missing timestamps were found by using this dataset
+  - This is a csv file of a cleaned dataset that combines both  MET and SWC datasets, with invalid and missing values removed and marked as NaN.

 ### How to run con.py: